codeaffen/phpipam-ansible-modules/docs/plugins/nameserver_module.rst

 ..
 Collection note

 .. note::
-    This plugin is part of the `codeaffen.phpipam collection <https://galaxy.ansible.com/codeaffen/phpipam>`_.
+    This plugin is part of the `codeaffen.phpipam collection <https://galaxy.ansible.com/codeaffen/phpipam>`_ (version 1.3.1).

     To install it use: :code:`ansible-galaxy collection install codeaffen.phpipam`.